-Even if you get respectable pagespeed scores, like the one above, you should still strive to make it even faster.
+Even if you get respectable scores you should still strive to make it even faster.
 There’s still a lot I can do with the site to speed it up even more.

-If you remember at the beginning of this post I told you that I had turned off all optimizations on this site to demo the benefits of a self-hosted CDN but how about I show you what the speed is like when I enable all of the standard server-side optimizations I perform.
+If you remember at the beginning of this post I said that I had turned off all optimizations on the site to demo the benefits of a self-hosted CDN.
+Below is a test from before I turned them off.
+All of the optimizations done are server-side.

-Although I’ve yet to implement proper minification and combining of those files when I done a basic test the requests dropped to 90 and the size 1.1MB so it saves over 500k per load.
+Although I’ve yet to implement proper minification and combining of the CSS and JS files when I done a basic test the total requests made was 90 and the size of the page was 1.1MB.
+60 requests and half a megabyte less data per page load.
 Load time was 1.4 seconds.